Luc1ous/rilt/README.md

  - Tailwind css

 ## Features (Done) :
- - Sign In
- - Sign Up
+ - Sign In & Sign Up (already using Github)
  - Show Articles
  - Show Articles with Category
  - Dashboard for Developer, Admin, and Writer